tojoabella/kinship-recognition/README.md

 v5: 60 epochs: 0.51 --> model is probably overfitting (keep at 25).

 ### FaceNet ###
-v8: FaceNet only: 0.54
+v6: FaceNet only: 0.54

 ### VGG16 ###
 v7: VGG16 only: 0.56
-### ResNet50 and VGG16 ###
-v6: double siamese ResNet50 and VGG16 without robust generator: 0.56

 ### FaceNet and VGG16 ###
-v9: double siamese FaceNet and VGG16: 0.52
+v8: double siamese FaceNet and VGG16: 0.52

 ### ResNet50 and VGG16 ###
+v9: double siamese ResNet50 and VGG16 without robust generator: 0.56
 v10: double siamese VGG16 and ResNet50: 0.55